Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 <img src="/img/integrations/github/github-logo.svg" alt="GitHub Logo" width="30%" height="30%"/>

-View your Flagsmith Flags inside your GitHub Issues and Pull Request
+View your Flagsmith Flags inside GitHub Issues and Pull Requests.

 :::tip

-- The GitHub integration is currently only supported with our hosted Flagsmith SaaS service.
+The GitHub integration is currently only supported with our hosted Flagsmith SaaS service.

 :::

 ## Integration Setup

+You can either set up the integration from the Flagsmith side or from the Github side.

 ### From Flagsmith

 1. In the Integrations Option in the side bar, find the GitHub integration and click on 'Add Integration'.
-2. A window will open asking you to select an organization you belong to.
+2. A window will open asking you to select the organization you belong to.
 3. Select the repositories and save.
-4. In the Flagsmith application, the button will now say "Manage Integration", click on it.
+4. Back in the Flagsmith application, click on the 'Manage Integration' button.
 5. Finally, select the repository you wish to link.

 ### From GitHub